AI and Alzheimer's Disease

 Common symptoms of Alzheimer's include:

-Early identification of patients suffering from Alzheimer's is the biggest challenge as it is often confused with Dementia.
+Early identification of patients who have Alzheimer's is the biggest challenge, as it is often confused with Dementia.
 While some forms of Dementia could be reversed, Alzheimer's is irreversible.
 Emerging blood-based biomarkers offer opportunities for screening patients before performing lumbar puncture tests to check for amyloid proteins in cerebrospinal fluid.

 Image Credit: DOI: 10.7717/peerj.6543/fig-

-Machine learning models such as SVM, SHMR (Sparse High-order Interaction Model with Rejection option) could be used to detect AD patients using inexpensive and easily accessible biomarkers (e.g., Plasma).
-Only those patients difficult to diagnosis are recommended for invasive and/or more expensive screening (e.g., CSF).
+Machine learning models such as SVM and SHMR (Sparse High-order Interaction Model with Rejection option) could be used to detect AD patients using inexpensive and easily accessible biomarkers (e.g., Plasma).
+Only those patients who are difficult to diagnose are recommended for invasive and/or more expensive screening (e.g., CSF).

-There are image based deep learning algorithms that can detect the progression of Alzheimer's disease based on MRI or positron emission tomography (PET) images of patient.
+There are image-based deep learning algorithms that can detect the progression of Alzheimer's disease based on a patient's MRI or positron emission tomography (PET) images.